If you believe someone has overdosed on cocaine, call 911 immediately.

 Signs and symptoms of a cocaine overdose include:

 Some long-term health problems can be avoided or reduced if a person receives medical treatment.
 A cocaine overdose is also a warning sign for addiction.
-If you’ve overdosed on coke, you should consider seeking treatment for cocaine addiction.
-Rehab can help you avoid a future overdose.
+If you’ve overdosed on coke, you should consider seeking cocaine rehab.
+Addiction treatment can help you avoid a future overdose.

 Let us help you find treatment today.